metalevel-tech/exc-php-simple-mvc-v2/README.md

 # PHP Model View Controller (MVC)

 Sample example of PHP MVC.
-It is like a tutorial and follows the gide ["Build PHP MVC Framework from Scratch"](https://www.youtube.com/watch?v=WKy-N0q3WRo&list=PLLQuc_7jk__Uk_QnJMPndbdKECcTEwTA1) course provided by The Codeholic at YouTube.
+It is like a tutorial and follows the guide ["Build PHP MVC Framework from Scratch"](https://www.youtube.com/watch?v=WKy-N0q3WRo&list=PLLQuc_7jk__Uk_QnJMPndbdKECcTEwTA1) course provided by The Codeholic at YouTube.
 The full course is about 6 hours and 30 minutes long.

 ## References